Harmful Ingredients to avoid in Laundry Detergent

 Cocamidopropyl Betaine

 Cocamidopropyl Betaine is a surfactant that is a mixture of compounds derived from coconut oil and dimethylaminopropylamine.
 It is used in a wide variety of products like laundry detergent, hand soap, dish soap, shampoo, and baby products.
-It was named “Allergen of the Year” in 2004 because of the two impurities it contains: aminoamide (AA) and 3-dimethylaminopropylamine (DMAPA).
+Depending on how it is produced, it can contain high levels of two impurities: aminoamide (AA) and 3-dimethylaminopropylamine (DMAPA) which can cause allergic reactions.
+It can also be produced with very low levels of these impurities, significantly decreasing the chance of an allergic reaction.

 Preservatives